Turks in Tunisia: Demographics

 Families of Turkish origin live mainly near the coastal cities, such as Tunis, Mahdia, Hammamet and the islands (such as Djerba), although there are also many living within central Tunisia as well.

 Culture

-Language

-In 2012 the Tunisian government introduced the Turkish language in all Tunisian secondary schools.

 Religion

 The Ottoman Turks brought with them the teaching of the Hanafi School of Islam during the Ottoman rule of Tunisia, which still survives among the Turkish-descended families today.
 Traditionally, Turco-Tunisian mosques have octagonal minarets.
 Examples of Ottoman-Turkish mosques include:

 Notable people

 The Turks in Tunisia were traditionally a privileged élite in Tunisia who held positions in the military and the bureaucracy.
 However, by the nineteenth century, marriages with the local population linked the ruling families to indigenous notables.
 At this time, many Turks also turned to commerce and the crafts, initially in the Souq el-Trouk (the Bazaar of the Turks), where a considerable number of merchants of Turkish ancestry emerged.
 The Turks also entered the corps of artisans.
 The Ben Romdhan family, of Turkish origin, claim much of the notable Tunisian families of Mahdia such as the Hamza, Turki, Gazdagli, Agha, and Snène families.
 Other prominent Tunisian families of Turkish origin include the Bayrams, Belkhodjas, El Materis, Sfars, Osmans, Mamis and the Slims.